 Legacy planning is the discipline of designing how wealth, decision rights, and values will transfer across time under stress.
 It is broader than legal documents and more rigorous than a “family meeting.”
 In this guide, you will learn what is legacy planning, how it differs from estate planning, what a legacy plan includes, and how to build one using measurable frameworks.

-You will also see a legacy planning checklist, real-world examples, and how modern tools can quantify risks that traditional planning often leaves implicit.
+You will also see a legacy planning checklist, real-world examples, and how modern tools can helps surface risks that traditional planning often leaves implicit.

 Definition and scope: what is legacy planning?